In addition to tuition and fees you can roughly plan the following expenses:

 Natural Disaster Disclaimer

 Nepal is part of the Himalayan region and is subject to unpredictable natural disasters such as earthquakes.
 Coming to Nepal involves taking a risk.
 Safety measures and facilities in this country do not always comply with Western standards.
 The Rigpa Shedra cannot be held responsible for damage to personal property, bodily injury or death during the period of the Rigpa Shedra East.
-For your information, the earthquakes earlier this year haven’t damaged the Shedra buildings and everybody was safe.
-Life is completely back to normal in Pharping.
+For your information, the earthquakes which happened in 2015 haven’t damaged the Shedra buildings and everybody was safe.

 Traditionally a shedra takes place in a monastic environment where a strict set of rules is implemented, permeating all levels of everyday life (for an example of these rules please visit the Ngagyur Nyingma Institute website).
 Khen Rinpoche Namdrol and other masters have advised to apply similar sets of rules to the Rigpa Shedra East since it is a proven fact that these are a great support for one’s study.
 It is not easy to transfer a system of rules designed for a Tibetan monastic environment to a group of western students, nevertheless a frame of rules will be proposed to the shedra students so that they will be able to make the best of their precious time.